Mama June: Did ‘Not To Hot’ Star Wear A Facial Prosthetic During Filming?

 Seriously, they did something to her face… fat suit??
 She’s moving funny! #MamaJune #FromNotToHot pic.twitter.com/v8uCnu177Z

-— Deplorable ???? (@RottenClinton1) February 25, 2017
+— Deplorable???? (@RottenClinton1) February 25, 2017

 Besides the possibility of a facial prosthetic to artificially inflate Mama June’s face, other observers believe that there may have been a fat suit in play to exaggerate Shannon’s weight.
-As Us Weekly reports, Twitter users noticed not only irregularities in her face, but also in her hair color.
+As Us Weekly reports, Twitter users noticed not only irregularities in her face but also in her hair color.
 Others pointed out that she seemed to move stiffly in front of the cameras.

-WTF!? ???????? #MamaJune #WeTV #Prosthetic #Crusty pic.twitter.com/sPbd0XPaY6
+WTF!????????? #MamaJune #WeTV #Prosthetic #Crusty pic.twitter.com/sPbd0XPaY6

 — DEMAR DEMY PISHI (@DemarDemyPishi) February 25, 2017